 Key West is more than a little weird…but in a good way.
-I mean, in 1982 they seceded from the US (for all of 5 minutes) protesting a border checkpoint.
-The primary military aggression involved hitting an actor a naval uniform over the head with a stale loaf of Cuban bread.
+I mean, in 1982 they seceded from the US (for all of 5 minutes) as they protested a border checkpoint.
+The primary military aggression involved hitting an actor in a naval uniform over the head with a stale loaf of Cuban bread.
 They call themselves “Conchs”, which is the slug of the sea and best served deep fried.
 Not to mention there are loose chickens running around everywhere!

 Little wonder then, that you’ll find it easy stumble off the tourist track and seek out some truly offbeat and unique things to do in Key West.

 We are all about weird here at Wayfaring Views (the phallus museum in Reykjavik and the sewer museum in Paris come to mind).
 We’ve been to Key west and done some weird stuff there.
 But it’s been a minute since we visited, so we tapped into some of our travel blogger friends to offer up some options.

 I also reached out to local resident Pony.
 Yes, that’s his real name.
 He and I met on the Camino de Santiago and we bonded while singing bawdy show tunes on the pilgrimage trail.
 Pony is a hairdresser, Disney fanatic, comedian and long time Key West resident.